NickMJohnson/Auto-Market-Maker-3110/Install.md

 # Opam Install Instructions
+1. Install the following packages in terminal
+  - opam install ounit
-Install ANSITerminal
+  - opam install ANSITerminal
-Install yojson
+  - opam install yojson
-Install ppx_deriving_yojson
+  - opam install ppx_deriving_yojson

-# Starting trading platform
+2. Unzip the downloaded file
+3. In terminal, reach the directory of the downloaded file.
-In the terminal, enter "make play" from the directory.
+4. Enter "make play" from the directory.
 This will start the trading platform.
 Instructions will appear immediately.
 Enjoy.